 Accordingly, financial statements of these foreign subsidiaries are remeasured to U.S. dollars for consolidation purposes using current rates of exchange for monetary assets and liabilities and historical rates of exchange for nonmonetary assets and related elements of expense.
 Revenue and expense elements are remeasured at rates that approximate the rates in effect on the transaction dates.
 For all operations, gains or losses from remeasuring foreign currency transactions into the reporting currency are included in other expense.
-Net foreign currency transaction losses were \$1 million, \$2 million and \$2 million for the years ending December 31, 2019, 2018 and 2017, respectively, and were included in other expense in the accompanying consolidated statements of operations.
+Net foreign currency transactions were a gain of \$2 million, a loss of \$1 million and a loss of \$2 million for the years ended December 31, 2020, 2019 and 2018, respectively, and were included in other expense in the accompanying consolidated statements of operations.